 Anxiety in elderly dogs

-When our dogs enter into their old age, we may see changes in their behavior which signal the presence of cognitive dysfunction syndrome.
+When they enter into their old age, we may see changes in the behavior of older dogs which signal the presence of cognitive dysfunction syndrome.
 This is the canine equivalent of Alzheimer's disease in humans.
 The dog will become uneasy, nervous, disorientated and cry or bark for seemingly no reason.
 They may even engage in destructive behaviors or suddenly develop separation anxiety.

 These cases should always be assessed by a veterinarian both to look for accompanying health problems and to advise on management methods.
 Drugs might be administered to keep them calm and improve their overall quality of life.
 The most important thing is to be there for them and to influence their behavior in a positive way.
-The right exercise, intelligence games and mental stimulation are all very important in helping to slow the degenerative symptoms.
+The right exercise, intelligence games and mental stimulation are all very important in helping to slow the degenerative neurological symptoms in dogs.

-As this type of anxiety is caused by a degenerative disease, it won't have happened all of a sudden.
+As this type of anxiety is caused by a degenerative disease, their anxiety won't happen all of a sudden.
 However, the symptoms might seem to appear out of the blue.
 This is one of the reason why it is so important to take older dogs more regularly to the vet.